iluwatar/java-design-patterns/context-object/README.md

 ## Intent of Context Object Design Pattern

-Encapsulate the context (state and behaviors) relevant to the user or the request being processed in order to decouple application components from the complexities of the environment.
+Encapsulate the context (state and behaviors) relevant to the user or the request being processed to decouple Java application components from the complexities of the environment.
+This design pattern helps in managing the application's context efficiently.

 ## Detailed Explanation of Context Object Pattern with Real-World Examples